Malda district: Demographics

 Malda has a largely diverse range of population groups.
 People from adjoining regions like Bihar and Murshidabad district came here since centuries.
 People of various classes and tribes like Polia, Shershabadia, Khotta, Panjhra, Chain Mondal, Rajbanshi, and Santhal inhabit the district.

 Religion

 Muslims are the majority in the district, and are most dominant in the northwest and south along the Padma River.
-Hindus are majority in Gazole (74.51%), Barmangola (89.96%), Habibpur (94.96%), Old Maldah (70.00%), and Manikchak (55.96%) CD blocks as well as urban areas, and are a significant minority in Harischandrapur I (40.31%), English Bazar (48.34%) and Kaliachak III (49.01%) CD blocks.
+Hindus are in majority to the east of the Padma along the Bangladesh border, as well as in urban areas.

+Before independence the district had a Muslim plurality, but due to partition migration, even though uneven in nature in Bengal, decadal Hindu population grew by 56% against the decrease of Muslim population by only 16%, resulting overall Hindu majority at 63%.
+Since then the percentage of Hindu population has fallen to being minority at 48% in 2011, with a decrease of 15% which more than double of overall West Bengal.
+Due to lack of sufficient and proper border fencing and security across Bangladesh border, large number of illegal Bangladeshi Muslim immigrants have arrived according to government estimate, political suspects and various research studies.

 Language

 The language spoken by the populace of Malda district is predominantly Bengali.
-A Bengali dialect, called Varendri Bengali is spoken by majority of the population of the district.
 Khotta, Santali, Maithili and Hindi languages are also spoken by some minority population throughout the district.